The WHISCA Team

 International Volunteer Coordinator

-Ana Boskovic is a medical student at the University of British Columbia.
-She holds a Bachelor of Kinesiology degree from UBC, where she studied as a Loran Scholar after being awarded the national scholarship.
+Dr. Ana Boskovic is a resident physician at Vancouver Coastal Health, having completed her medical degree at the University of British Columbia.
+She also holds a Bachelor of Kinesiology degree from UBC, where she studied as a Loran Scholar after being awarded the national scholarship.
 Due to her interests in sustainable development and the opportunities offered through the Loran scholarship, she was the first international intern at the Lugari Community Resource Centre.
 Her belief that sport is an invaluable medium for physical, mental, and social development lead her to develop the centre’s sports program.
 Since her 3-month internship in Musembe, Ana continues to volunteer with WHISCA as an international volunteer coordinator.
 Her deep interest in women’s health makes her a strong supporter of the programs/events hosted at the centre which help to educate and better the lives of women and their families.

-Outside of the classroom, clinics, and hospital wards, Ana spends her time connecting with family and friends, coaching in the Developmentally Challenged Youth Basketball Association, and hosting prenatal classes at BC Women’s Hospital for women living with substance abuse.
-An avid traveller, she takes any opportunity to explore a new part of the world, with her favourite destination being her home country of Croatia.
+Outside of the hospital wards and clinics, Ana is avid traveller - she takes any opportunity to explore a new part of the world, with her favourite destination being her home country of Croatia.